 - Re-Framing Sustainability: Green Structural Engineering by Paula Melton and Nadav Malin

 - Design Strategies for Occupant Engagement—and Why They Boost Performance by Paula Melton and Lindsay Toland

 - Six Ways Existing Buildings Can Save the Planet by Paula Melton

 Lecture: Today’s buildings must be adaptable to an uncertain future.

-- Designing for the Next Century’s Weather by Paula Melton
+- Stop Designing for the Past: Your Future Could Depend on It by Paula Melton

 - Resilient Design: Smarter Building for a Turbulent Future by Alex Wilson

 - The Four Core Issues to Tackle for Resilient Design (And the Programs That Can Help) by Candace Pearson

 Find more articles collected on our topic page, Resilient Design.

 - Do You Understand Sustainable Design?
 Nine Quick Ways to Find Out by Tristan Roberts and James Wilson